gwastro/pycbc/docs/ahope/weekly_ahope.rst

 To run through this

-* The [ahope-ifos] section supplies which ifos will be analysed if data is found and available.
+* The [workflow-ifos] section supplies which ifos will be analysed if data is found and available.
 * The X1-channel-name options are the h(t) channel name in the frames
 * The datafind-X1-frame-type is the type of the frames for use when calling gw_data_find
 * The segments-X1-science-name is the flag used to store science times in the segment database
 * segments-database-url points to the segment database
 * segments-veto-definer-url points to the url where the veto-definer file can be found.
-* The [tisi] sections give instructions to ahope on how to set up what time slides will be performed.
-See :ref:`ahopetimeslidesmod` for more details on how to supply this for other situations.
+* The [tisi] sections give instructions to the workflow module on how to set up what time slides will be performed.
+See :ref:`workflowtimeslidesmod` for more details on how to supply this for other situations.
 Normally you will just need to add or remove detectors.

 The remaining options affect how the jobs run, these should not be edited unless you know what you are doing ... but can freely be added if you do know what you are doing and want to change something.
-To find out more details about the possible options for any stage of the workflow, follow the links at :ref:`ahopehomepage`.
+To find out more details about the possible options for any stage of the workflow, follow the links at :ref:`workflowhomepage`.

 Now you have configuration files and can follow the same instructions as above.
 That is: